pssst/pssst/README.md

 in future releases.
 Only messages not yet pulled by the user will count to this limit.

+> If you want to lower the users limit, please set the `limit` configuration
+> setting in your `server/config.json` file.

 API
 ===
 Our REST API is based on HTTP and designed to be lean and mean.
 All messages